AngelMariages/etorrentsweb/wp-html/wp-content/plugins/wp-external-links/readme.txt

 * Set other attributes like title and CSS classes
 * Scan complete page (or just posts, comments, widgets)
 * SEO friendly
+* Link Scanner - check all links on your site - PRO feature
+* Exit Confirmation - protect visitors and traffic when external links are clicked - PRO feature
+* Link Rules - create advanced link rules for choosen link groups - PRO feature

 = And more... =
 * Network Settings (WPMU support)